ttttotem/Diss/README.md

 # Biomedical Text Annotation

+Custom Annotation system that was used to investigate the effect of gamification on motivating human annotator engagment for crowdsourcing purposes

 ## Source code outline:
 * Game: collection of c# scripts that handle the game logic.
 Main ones are:
    * "NLPOrgs.cs": Converts hidden model guesses into string locations